UNICEF Is Bringing Malnourished Children Back to Life in Yemen

 "After her recovery, Saba was referred to the outpatient clinic to monitor her weight and to give her the appropriate nutrition," said Dr. Ibrahim.
 "If she doesn't improve, she will be referred again to us for in-patient management."

-Nearly 360,000 children under the age of 5 in Yemen are suffering from severe acute malnutrition (SAM).
+Some 400,000 children under the age of 5 in Yemen are suffering from severe acute malnutrition (SAM).
 Many parents, like Saba's, struggle to feed their children.
 "It's not rare to see the same mother coming back with another child who also suffers from malnutrition," said Dr. Waleed.
 "That's why UNICEF added health educators to the medical teams to educate mothers about the quality of food, hygiene and family planning practices."

 For over 70 years, UNICEF has been putting children first, working to protect their rights and provide the assistance and services they need to survive and thrive.
 With a presence in 190 countries and territories, UNICEF has helped save more children's lives than any other humanitarian organization.